 a) make this clear to you when they quote, and give you an indication of the extra cost to you and

 b) arrange the grid connection for you so that it gets done soon after the install and you don’t have to navigate the bureaucracy of your local energy network.

 So beware firms who don’t even mention the grid connection of your solar system!

-2) Beware of companies that won’t tell you what brand of panels you are getting!
+2) Beware of companies that won’t tell you what brand of cheap solar panels you are getting!
 One way to keep your prices down is by buying panels on the “spot market” in China – getting the absolute cheapest panels they can.
 (Don’t get me wrong, some great solar panels come out of China, just make sure you Google the brand and also use this solar panel comparison tool to make sure it is a reputable one.
 Finally you can see customer reviews of solar panels here.